johntran/relay/docs/Modern-GraphQLInRelay.md

 The Relay Compiler is responsible for generating code as part of a build step which, at runtime, can be used statically.
 By building the query ahead of time, the client's JS runtime is not responsible for generating a query string, and fields that are duplicated in the query can be merged during the build step, to improve parsing efficiency.

 ### Persisting queries
+The Relay Compiler can convert a query or mutation's text into a unique identifier during compilation.
+This can greatly reduce the upload bytes required in some applications.
+Using a unique identifier in place of your query or mutation also allows you to whitelist operations that are allowed on your server which improves security.

 The Relay Compiler can persist your queries with the `--persist` flag:

 ```js